IConji: Artist Community

 Note how the last example again defaults to the “noun + infinitive verb” format mentioned above.

 The artist also had the opportunity, if desired, to associate metadata with their character explaining the story behind the design, who they are, and their country of residence.
 Once accepted, the character was made available for use globally, by all iConji users.
 The artist had the ability to track the use of their character using the iConji Explorer application on the iConji website (no longer maintained).

 The first iConji Communications workshop was held at Colorado State University on April 7, 2011.
 40 participants representing a dozen countries convened to discuss the cross-cultural potential of this pictographic system.
 Over 100 new pictographs were designed and entered into the iConji vocabulary.

-Precedents

-According to Arika Okrent, in the last thousand years, more than 900 languages have been invented, often by individuals who believed they had a universal solution for global, cross-cultural communication.
-Most attempts at creating a new language failed due to overly-ambitious goals, or eccentricities of their inventor.
-Many attempts have been based on pictograms or logograms, including iConji and the following.

-Of all the recently invented pictographic systems, Blissymbolics is the most successful to date.
-It is used to assist communications-challenged individuals, providing them a structured means by which they may convey concepts, and more recently, providing a “point and click” software interface.

-The Noun Project is another effort to establish cross-cultural communication.
-It purports to be a repository of universal icons, but suffers the same ambiguities as previous "universal language" attempts.
-The icons therein are primarily from public-domain icon databases, for example, restroom, traffic, mall, and airport icons, not all of which translate across cultures.
-The collection does include icons designed by individuals, but currently lacks guidelines for design beyond their stated desire for "scale, proportion, and shape."

-Also of note is Emoji, based on a vocabulary of 722 emoticons, and popular in electronic communications throughout Japan.
-Emoji icons are heavily slanted toward conveying emotional "punctuation," and more useful in augmenting SMS than in communicating complete stand-alone messages.

-Other pictographic systems have been less successful, as described here: List of writing systems.
-There have also been many attempts to create universal spoken languages, the most notable of which is Esperanto.
-For more examples, see Universal language.